trapwired/SlideCapture/README.md

 One could possibly specify a region of the screen to take the screenshot
 If the slides are in a video that shows its controls on mouse movement, one can set the boolean CROP_COMPARISON_IMAGE to true and specify the bounding box.
 This will only affect the image that will be compared, not the final screenshots

+# Word of Warning
+If the selected directory already contains files called slide0.png, slide1.png... it will just overwrite them

 # Suggested Usage
 The tool is made for online lectures, where the lecturer advances to the next slide before one could copz all the relevant information from a slide.
 For this, zou could have he location of the screenshots open and, when needed, reopen a previous slide.